Scholarships for Students

 Immediately following each interview, all Selection Committee members will complete the interview score rubric and score the candidate.

-Application and Essay Score: 50%
+Finalist Round Application Score: 50%

 Interview Score: 50%